Tuesday, September 24, 2019

 The Artist

-According to an article from two decades later in the The North Adams Transcript (06 Jun 1927), Levin worked as a vegetable salesman, with “a work-worn horse and a rickety wagon,”but he also was a traditional artist with paint and the art of paper cutting.
+According to an article from two decades later in The North Adams Transcript (06 Jun 1927), Levin worked as a vegetable salesman, with “a work-worn horse and a rickety wagon,”but he also was a traditional artist with paint and the art of paper cutting.

 “Noah was not regarded as a brilliant business man but he did have a spark of genius with the brush and canvas, with scissors and paper.
 When his day’s work was done, he would bring out his paints and work on canvasses which, if they lacked technical merit, were at least pleasing to the eye.
 And with plain paper and shears be fashioned silhouettes that were sometimes humorous, sometimes quite serious with fine religious motifs.
 One of these symbolic of the giving of the Ten Commandments, is preserved under glass on the altar of the Hebrew Community building on Center street, with old Noah Levine’s name still inscribed upon it.
-In the old synagogue building off State street where the family worshiped here, there was, for many years, a striking mural painting, done by Noah, in clear bright colors, also descriptive of the Commandments, with tawny lions supporting the painting at eight side.
+In the old synagogue building off State street where the family worshiped here, there was, for many years, a striking mural painting, done by Noah, in clear bright colors, also descriptive of the Commandments, with tawny lions supporting the painting at each side.
 It was preserved for many years until the old synagogue was given up, comparatively recently, and the larger building on Center street was taken.”

 Noah and family apparently left North Adams for Brooklyn, New York, in 1899, soon after the completion of the mural.
 He had a famous grandson--Charles A. Levin--who in the 1920s was a millionaire industrialist and aviation pioneer.
 Because of Charles's fame, we learn more about the family history in the North Adams Transcript (June 6, 1927) article.
 In an interview, his son Isaac reports that before he came to America, Noah "was interested in handicrafts, having constructed, some forty years ago, a wooden model of Solomon’s Temple.
 At that time he traveled in various towns in Russia showing the model."